Toronto subway: Wireless service implementation

-Current wireless services
+Wireless services

-As of 22 December 2023, Rogers 5G wireless service is available in all subway stations for customers of Rogers, Freedom Mobile, Telus and Bell, but service access between stations is limited.
+Rogers 5G wireless service is available in all underground stations for customers of Rogers, Freedom Mobile, Telus and Bell, but service access between stations is limited.
 5G wireless service is available in open sections, as well as between Bloor–Yonge and Dupont stations on Line 1, and between and Keele stations on Line 2.
 5G service is also available in the tunnels between Sheppard West and Vaughan Metropolitan Centre stations.
 Wireless service is available to customers of Rogers, Freedom Mobile, Bell and Telus (including flanker brands of these companies such as Koodo and Virgin Plus).
 This wireless service is not free, and users require a subscription from one of the four aforementioned carriers, given the lack of subsidized wireless plans in Ontario.
+Line 5 Eglinton also has cellular coverage in its stations and tunnels.

 Naming

 Rosedale station bears the name of the neighbourhood (Rosedale) in which it is located.

-The TTC considers multiple different factors when they name stations and stops for subway and LRT stations.
-They consider local landmarks, the cross streets of the station, distinct communities of the past and present in the vicinity of the station, names of other stations in the system, and the grade of the station.
+The TTC considers multiple factors when naming stations and stops, such as local landmarks, the location's cross streets, distinct communities of the past and present in the vicinity of the location, names of other stations and stops in the system, and the grade of the station or stop infrastructure.

 Metrolinx uses five criteria for naming stations and stops.
 These are: